bitshares/dev.bitshares.works/docs/development/testnets/private_testnet-v2.rst

   **Known issue:** Missing = (equal sign) between input parameter and value. --> This is due to a bug of a boost 1.60.
 If you compile with boost 1.58, the = (equal sign) can be omitted.

   ..
-Note:: If my-genesis.json file has been embedded, you do not need to specify the path ro the genesis file.
+Note:: If my-genesis.json file has been embedded, you do not need to specify the path to the genesis file.
 Omit, ``--genesis-json genesis/my-genesis.json``

   C. Stop the ``witness_node``.
 Use ``CTRL + C``.